mihett05/tasks-app/README.md

-# yet-another-fitness-app
+# tasks-app
-Yet another one app for fitness
+Mobile application for monitoring your tasks

+Made with React Native